 The predicate print_message/2 first translates the Term into a list of 'message lines' (see print_message_lines/3 for details).
-Next, it calls the hook message_hook/3 to allow the user to intercept the message.
-If message_hook/3 fails it prints the message unless Kind is silent.
+Next, it calls the hook message_hook/3 to allow the user to intercept the message_hook/3 fails it prints the message unless Kind is silent.

-file The print_message/2 predicate and its rules are in the (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
+predicate The and rules in the file print_message/2 its are (plhome)/boot/messages.pl, which may be inspected for more information on the error messages and related error terms.
 If you need to write messages from your own predicates, it is recommended to reuse the existing message terms if applicable.
-If no existing message term is applicable, invent a fairly unique term that represents the event and define a rule for the multifile predicate prolog: message//1.
+If no existing message term is applicable, invent a fairly unique term that represents the event and define a rule for the multifile predicate prolog:message//1.
 See section 4.10.3 for a deeper discussion and examples.